binary-husky/hmp2g/README.md

 We use docker to solve dependency:
 [setup_docker](./setup_docker.md).
-This project uses techniques such shared memory for extreme training efficiency, as a cost, WindowsOS+GPU training is not yet supported.
+This project uses techniques such shared memory for extreme training efficiency, as a cost,
+WindowsOS+GPU training is not well supported (using pipe IO for Windows compat).
+For Windows (Not recommended, please do NOT run under Windows if possible), also refer to the last part of [setup_docker](./setup_docker.md) for pip requirements list.

 Please read setup_docker.md, then set up the container using:
 ```bash